joeavanzato/Trawler/README.md

 Currently, trawler can detect most of the persistence techniques specifically called out by MITRE and Atomic Red Team with more detections being added on a regular basis.

 ## How do I use it?
 Just download and run trawler.ps1 from an Administrative PowerShell/cmd prompt - any detections will be displayed in the console as well as written to a CSV ('detections.csv') in the current working directory.
+The generated CSV will contain Detection Name, Source, Risk, Metadata and the relevant MITRE Technique.

 Or use this one-liner from an Administrative PowerShell terminal:
 ```